ntiss/sonar-apigee-plugin/README.md

 ## Usage

 ### Dependencies
-To work, this plugin needs sonar-xml-plugin and sonar-python-plugin installed.
+To work, th plugin sonar-xml-plugin MUST be installed.
-Thus, you can also have the measures for theses languages.
+As Apigee also deals with Javascript and Python, it would be pertinent to install sonar-python-plugin and sonar-javascript-plugin, but it's not mandatory.

 ### Build